 Note: In this updated API, we have three endpoints: GET /api/tasks to retrieve all tasks; POST /api/tasks to add a new task, and DELETE /api/tasks/<int:index> to remove a task by its index.

-Step 2: Update the Vue.js App
+Step 2: Update the Vue.js app

-In the frontend/src/App.vue file, let’s modify the Vue.js app to display the tasks and add the functionality to ‘add and remove’ tasks.
-Replace its content with the following code:
+In the frontend/src/App.vue file, modify the Vue.js app to display the tasks and add the functionality to ‘add and remove’ tasks.

 <template>